Jblew/templated/README.md

 6. Making http requests inside templates: `{{ $json := fetchJSON "http://api-container:80" $.Headers }}` _Because these are templates and it is intended for usage within containers — the timeout is 300ms_

-7. Headers can be passed to the `fetchJSON` — just list them in config file: `"passHeaders": [ "X-User-Roles" ]`
+7. Request headers are automatically to the `fetchJSON`

 8. `fetchJSON` can fetch local files as well: `{{ $json := fetchJSON "file://mock/data.json" $.Headers }}`